 There is no buffer between Kakuli and the surrounding bush, and the landscape here is quite barren.
 Young rain trees are interspersed with taller tamarind trees which offer little shade.
 Though the rooms and main areas are designed to remain as cool as possible, you should expect the area to get quite hot – especially in October.

-During this lush time safari drives are offered from Kapani Lodge whilst walks and boat trips are offered from Kakuli.
+Kakuli Bushcamp is one of the very few bush camps open during Zambia's 'Emerald Season' (mid January to early April), when it works well to combine three nights here with three nights at it's more luxurious sister camp, Chinzombo.
+During this lush time, safari drives are offered from Chinzombo whilst, weather dependent, walks and boat trips are offered from Kakuli.
 Animal viewing is still good at this time of year but the real draw is the lack of visitors and the numerous birds, many in full breeding plumage (over 700 species have been recorded here during the emerald season).

-Directions: Mfuwe Airport and South Luangwa National Park is reached by a 70 minute flight from Lusaka.
-From Mfuwe a transfer/game drive lasting approximately two hours takes visitors to Kakuli Bushcamp.
+- Mfuwe Airport is reached by a one hour flight from Lusaka.
+From here a road transfer/game drive lasting approximately two hours takes visitors to Kakuli Bush Camp.

 Food & drink